qouteall/qouteall-blog/Cognitive-biases.md

 - **Overestimating the amount of perfect parters**, who are beautiful/handsome, have high income and does exaggeraged love.
 - Believing in **false consensus**, the consensus that only exists on an internet community.
 - Overestimating the proportion of bad news, as **bad news travels fast** in social media, thus facilitating cynicism.

+The 80/20 rule also applies to social media: 80% of the voice come from 20% of users.
+The dominant narrative on internet may not represent most people's views.

 What's more, social media may make people:
 - Get used to interesting easy-to-digest information and become less tolerant to not-so-interesting hard-to-digest information.